splendente/nuxt/docs/3.api/2.composables/use-head.md

 ---
 title: useHead
-description: useHead は Nuxt アプリの個別ページの head プロパティをカスタマイズします。
+description: useHead customizes the head properties of individual pages of your Nuxt app.
 links:
   - label: Source
     icon: i-simple-icons-github